Notes on…

+Dir.
 Directed by Ehsan Khoshbakht

 Cambridge Film Festival 2023: Film #2

 Although reminding at times of the cineaste—cum—documentary maker Guy Maddin, it was a little disappointing that the cinephilia on display in Celluloid Underground was deployed primarily to flatter and confirm a Western audience's preconceived conceptions about theocratic Iran.
-(On the other hand, the fact that this is artistically unchallenging is part of the point — as the Amis/Hitchens/Rushdie crowd never tired of letting us know, totalitarianism is itself a cliché, so perhaps this lack of a new perspective is not the fault of the director per se.)
+(On the other hand, the fact that this is artistically unchallenging might be part of the point.
+As the Amis/Hitchens/Rushdie crowd never tired of letting us know, totalitarianism is itself a cliché, so perhaps this lack of a new perspective is not the fault of the director per se.)
 Nevertheless, a more challenging documentary would have interrogated the role of these specifically Western cultural products pre- and post-1979 Iran, as well as been more invested in a more critical (or at least more humble) investigation of what might lead one to throw themselves—or is that hide oneself?—in the often self-indulgent medium of cinema.

 Those interested in Iranian cinema may find Imogen Sara Smith's article in Fil Comment interesting.